Scripts are used in many places in PYXI. These include:

 This pattern is commonly used in Template Scripts to display a table of records.
 For example, the following code generates a list of all people named Smith, with their address and mobile numbers.
 For a full discussion of how to reference Fields of a record using the colon, see the Calculations page.

-You can make use of an existing list Field Name on a record by using EACH OF followed by the listFieldName.
+You can make use of an existing list Field Name on a record, or a list in an existing variable, by using FOR EACH followed by the listFieldName.
 This is instead of specifying the record type and a filter.
 Now, this alternative loops through each record in the list of records defined as that list Field.

 Typically, any link between two record types results in a ‘list’ Field of the ‘parent’ record.
 These are either predefined (such as People as a Field of Organisation), or are generated as a result of a Field that holds a reference to another (‘linked’) record.
 See the LinkedRecord… fields of Field for full details.